Planit

 1 Foundation Apprenticeship is accepted in place of a Higher.

-Candidates required to demonstrate a strong interest in the study of music in one or more of a range of disciplines including performance, composition, music technology, musicology, and community engagement.
+Candidates are required to demonstrate a strong interest in the study of music in one or more of a range of disciplines including performance, composition, music technology, musicology, and community engagement.
 Graded qualifications on instrument or voice are welcome but are not essential.
 Performance studies will require audition on arrival.

 Start Date